-Once it is added into the binary directory, it can be directly executed.
-Before getting into the installation, we need to have an understanding of the helm architecture as well as the major difference between version 2 and version 3.
+Once it is added to the binary directory, it can directly execute.
+Before getting into the installation, we need to understand the helm architecture and the significant difference between version 2 and version 3.

 Helm Version 2

-As a part of this helm tutorials, we are going to discuss about version 3.
-But still understanding of version 2 is important.
+As a part of this helm tutorial, we are going to discuss version 3.
+But still, understanding version 2 is essential.

 First, let’s understand how version 2 was designed.
-Once the helm is installed, say I do have helm and the user can interact with the helm.
+Once the helm is installed, say I do have a helm, and the user can interact with the helm.

-Within the Kubernetes cluster where I am going to use the helm, I need to install a service called tiller service and all the interaction between the helm and to the Kubernetes cluster will be happening through this particular tiller service.
+Within the Kubernetes cluster where I will use the helm, I need to install a service called tiller service.
+All the interactions between the helm and the Kubernetes cluster will be happening through this particular tiller service.

-And within the Kubernetes cluster, The tiller service will be getting executed and the communication will happen only between helm.
-This Tiller service actually communicates with the Kubernetes API to manage our Helm packages.
+And within the Kubernetes cluster, The tiller service will be getting executed, and the communication will happen only between helm.
+This Tiller service communicates with the Kubernetes API to manage our Helm packages.

 The tiller service and tiller service will take care of deploying various components within the Kubernetes cluster.

-As per the charts available within the repository.
-So I will be getting different charts.
-This charts will be used by the helm.
+As per the charts available within the repository, so I will be getting different charts.
+The helm will use these charts.
 This is in version 2.

 Helm Version 3

-In version 3, there was a major change where this particular tiller service was gone.
-The helm will be interacting with the Kubernetes cluster directly and the access will be provided using role based access control.
+In version 3, there was a significant change where this particular tiller service was gone.
+The helm will be interacting with the Kubernetes cluster directly, and the access will be provided using role-based access control.

-So once if I have the Kubernetes cluster and have access to any client like helm, I can use the helm to deploy any service within the Kubernetes cluster and I can use the chart and deploy the entire application into the Kubernetes cluster.
-This is a major change in version three
+So once if I have the Kubernetes cluster and have access to any client like helm, I can use the helm to deploy any service within the Kubernetes cluster, and I can use the chart and deploy the entire application into the Kubernetes cluster.
+This is a significant change in version 3.

-So the one that we are going to see as a part of these helm tutorials is helm version 3, where I need to install only this helm client and that is available as a binary file and the entire binary file will be available within the specific location.
+So the one that we are going to see as a part of these helm tutorials is helm version 3, where I need to install only this helm client, which is available as a binary file.
+The entire binary file will be available within the specific location.

 Installation using the Binary Releases

-I can choose whatever the version that is available.
-As a part of this particular tutorial, the version 3.5.4 is the latest one.
+I can choose whatever version is available.
+As a part of this particular tutorial, version 3.5.4 is the latest one.